debiki/talkyard-prod-one/docs/copy-backups-elsewhere.md

 After you've installed Talkyard, you should regularly copy the backups to an off-site backup server.
 Here's a way to do that.

+**Note:** Not yet tested in Talkyard v1, but should work — only the backup archives path has changed (from `/opt/talkyard-backups/archives/` to `/var/opt/backups/talkyard/v1/archives/`).

 ### Create SSH key